postgres/postgres/documentation/docs/install.md

     docker run --name pg-tde -e POSTGRES_PASSWORD=mysecretpassword -d perconalab/pg_tde
     ```

     It builds and adds `pg_tde` extension to PostgreSQL 16.
-Relevant `postgresql.conf` and `tde_conf.json` are created in `/etc/postgresql/` inside the container.
-This directory is exposed as a volume.
+The `postgresql.conf` contains the required modifications.
+The `pg_tde` extension is added to `template1` so that all new databases automatically have the `pg_tde` extension loaded.

+    Keys are not created automatically.
+You must configure a key provider and a principal key for each database  where you wish to use encrypted tables.
+See the instructions in the [Setup](setup.md) section, starting with the 4th point, as the first 3 steps are already completed in the Docker image.

     See [Docker Docs](https://hub.docker.com/_/postgres) on usage.